-- Using innovative and enjoyable resources such as Numeracy Ninjas, Number shark, and the Catch up Numeracy programme.
+- Using innovative and enjoyable resources such as Times Table Rockstars, Numeracy Ninjas, Number shark, and the Catch up Numeracy programme.

 - Three TAs will be leading a range of bespoke reading/literacy interventions before and after school.
-This will be the Toe by Toe intervention.
+This will be the Toe by Toe and Word Wasp intervention.

-- The SENDCO, HLTA and a level 3 Teaching Assistant will deliver literacy interventions in the inclusion department using a mix of a PIXL Phonics programme to deliver multisensory teaching approaches, accelerated reading, and the Catch up Literacy programme.
+- The SENDCo, Assistant SENDCo, HLTA and a level 3 Teaching Assistant will deliver literacy interventions in the inclusion department using a mix of a PIXL Phonics programme to deliver multisensory teaching approaches, accelerated reading, and the Catch up Literacy programme.